-We answer some frequently asked questions around selling a house with a mortgage, how it all works when you move, and more.
+Selling a house with a mortgage, how it all works when you move, and more.
+We’ll be answering some frequently asked questions about this subject for you!

 Can you sell a house with a mortgage?

 Short answer: yes – you can!
-But, the process of selling a house can be complicated.
+But, the process of selling a house with a mortgage can be complicated.

 When moving home, you might be able to take your current mortgage with you, known as ‘porting’, or you may need to apply for a new deal (assuming you need a mortgage to finance your next purchase).